jonaprieto/agda-prop/README.md

   _⇔_  : (φ ψ : Prop) → Prop    -- Biimplication.
   ¬_   : (φ : Prop) → Prop      -- Negation.
 ```

-And for the turnstile, we have a list of inference rules:
+The theroems use the following inference rules:

 ```agda
 data _⊢_ : (Γ : Ctxt)(φ : Prop) → Type where